FelicxFoster/WELCOMESTUNEO/README.md

 # Recruit
 Have you ever heard NEO team?
 Are you interested in Robots?
 Come and join us!<br>
+What you need to do is downloading the template and filling it out, then upload to our mailbox group.<br>
 The resume template is used as follows:<br>
 (This tutorial is suitable for operation on the computer side, the mobile phone side is more troublesome)